 Pyrethrum sprays, which are made from flower extracts, are effective but tend to linger, therefore they can damage new arrivals of good insects.

-There are many eco-friendly and chemical sprays available to remove all of your garden pests.
-It is advisable to confirm what your pests are and then ask your Bunnings Team Member.
+There are many eco-friendly and chemical sprays available.
+It is advisable to confirm which pests are in your garden and then ask a Bunnings Team Member for advice.